What is it?

 Moodle also includes a blogging tool across the whole site.
 It can be accessed in Moodle courses via the Blog Menu block which can be added to course pages (by configuring the Course Toolkit).
 You can choose for blog posts to be visible by anyone who has access to Moodle or only to yourself (and administrators).

-Within Moodle there is also a discussion forum type called "Standard forum displayed in a blog-like format" which provides simple blog functionality.
+Additionally, within Moodle there is also a discussion forum type called "Standard forum displayed in a blog-like format" which provides quite simple blog functionality.

 - Using WordPress to to support individual student blogs and peer assessment as part of a third-year Anthropology course summative assessment (LSE)